wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/localfile.rst

 location
 ^^^^^^^^

-This indicates the location of a log or wild-carded group of logs to be read. ``strftime`` format strings may be used for log file names.
+Giving any log file, this option indicates the location of that log or wild-carded group of logs. ``strftime`` format strings may be used for log file names.

 For instance, a log file named ``file.log-2017-01-22`` could be referenced with ``file.log-%Y-%m-%d`` (assuming today is Jan 22nd, 2017).